 So, to better understand both of these types of employment, we’ve created an in-depth list containing the pros and cons of both of these options.

 As the name itself suggests, contract work is any type of work you sign a contract for.
-Most commonly, this includes being hired on an on-demand basis.
-So, you will be hired for a specific project or during a pre-set time instead of being hired by your employer full-time.
+Contract workers are hired for a specific project or during a pre-set time instead of being hired by your employer full-time.
+They are typically hired on an on-demand basis.

 The contract you sign is basically a written agreement between you – the contractor – and a company, business, or an individual that’s in need of the type of services you provide.